Bounds on Unique-Neighbor Codes: Introduction and Main Problems

-\begin{definition} Let $A$ be a binary matrix. \begin{itemize} \item The {\em distance} of the binary code with parity-check $A$, which we denote by $\e(A)$, is the smallest cardinality of a nonempty even set of columns in $A$. \item The {\em stopping distance} of $A$, which we denote by $u(A)$ is, the smallest cardinality of a nonempty $1$-free set of columns in $A$. \item The maximum value of $\varepsilon(A)$ over all binary $m\times n$ matrices is denoted $\varepsilon(m,n)$. \item The maximum value of $u(A)$ over all binary $m\times n$ matrices is denoted $u(m,n)$. \end{itemize} \end{definition}
+\begin{definition} Let $A$ be a binary $m\times n$ matrix of rank $m$.
+Define: \begin{itemize} \item The smallest cardinality of a nonempty even set of columns in $A$, i.e., the \emph{distance} of the binary linear code with parity check $A$ is denoted by $\e(A)$. \item The smallest cardinality of a nonempty $1$-free set of columns in $A$ is denoted by $u(A)$. \item The maximum value of $\e(A)$ over all binary $m\times n$ matrices is denoted $\e(m,n)$. \item The maximum value of $u(A)$ over all binary $m\times n$ matrices is denoted $u(m,n)$. \end{itemize} \end{definition}

+The best available estimates of $\e(m,n)$ are extensively tabulated, e.g., in \cite{grassl2007bounds}.
+We seek to likewise determine or estimate the values of $u(m,n)$.
+Note the following:

+\begin{remark} \begin{itemize} \item The claim that $T\le u(m,n)$ means that there exists a binary $m\times n$ matrix~$A$ of rank $m$ where every nonempty set of at most $T$ columns has a row of weight $1$. \item Proving that $u(m,n)\le T$ entails showing that in every binary $m\times n$ matrix $A$ of rank $m$ there is a set of $T$ or fewer columns for which no row weighs $1$. \end{itemize} \end{remark}